MikeD76/discount_radar/README.md

 ## Current State

-As of right now this application is in the beginning stages of development.
-If or once the approval to be part of Amazon's Associate Program gets accepted, there will be more information posted.
+We just released our first version of Deal Radar!

+## Download Deal Radar

+To download this application, hold down on the .apk file in the root directory and select "Save Link As..."

+Then after download has finished, click on the .apk file to install the app.